Richard-Passos/be-finsys/README.md

 <br>

 ## :rocket: Run project
-to run the project, it is recommended to clone it.
+To run the project it is recommended to clone it.

 <br>